zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    file contents.

-   :f: The file.
+   :param f: The file.

-   :kind: The type of digest algorithm.
+   :param kind: The type of digest algorithm.

-   :hash: The result of the hashing.
+   :param hash: The result of the hashing.

    .. zeek:see:: Files::add_analyzer Files::ANALYZER_MD5
       Files::ANALYZER_SHA1 Files::ANALYZER_SHA256